Political Inequality in an Age of Democracy: Cross-national Perspectives

 Bibliographic Data for Chapter One: “The Concept and Study of Political Inequality”

-Visit the webpage for the article, “Democracy and Equality in UK, USA and Canadian Newspapers, 1988 – 2013,” written exclusively for Routledge
+The article, “Democracy and Equality in UK, USA and Canadian Newspapers, 1988 – 2013,” written exclusively for Routledge

 Bibliographic data for the article, “Democracy and Equality in UK, USA and Canadian Newspapers, 1988 – 2013.”